dashingsoft/pyarmor/src/README.rst

     foo.py

     pytransform.py
-    _pytransform.so
-    or _pytransform.dll in Windows
-    or _pytransform.dylib in MacOS
+    _pytransform.so, or _pytransform.dll in Windows, or _pytransform.dylib in MacOS

     pyshield.key
     pyshield.lic